 A well-aerated lawn is also less likely to be filled with weeds.
 That’s because the best natural defense against weeds is a thick lawn that chokes out unwanted weed growth.
 It could even mean less need for weed control product down the line as your thickened lawn begins to naturally keep weeds at bay.

-How Often and When to Have Lawn Aeration Performed
+How Often and When to Aerate your Lawn

 Soil texture has a lot to do with how often aeration should be performed.
 All soil is composed of small particles which vary in size, shape, and composition.
 There are three categories for soil particles: sand, loam, and clay, which are divided by size.
 Of the three, clay particles are the smallest, which means the soil packs very easily.
 That makes it challenging for the soil to get what it needs to thrive.